-There will be the usual rides, stalls and international cuisine when The Fraternity Club hosts its annual Castagne Day celebrations on Sunday.
+Hot roasted chestnuts will be on offer along with rides, stalls and international cuisine when The Fraternity Club hosts its annual Castagne Day celebrations this Sunday.

 "We welcome the public to drop in and enjoy a day of cuisine, live entertainment, market stalls, kids' rides and the roasting of chestnuts," she said.